arkegarise0209/News-Mood/README.md

 ### Analysis
 -  The compound polarity scores of the media networks' last 100 tweets (500 tweets) were almost perfectly spread between positive, negative, and neutral scores.
--  Judging by the negative events happening thoughout the world recently, it is no surprise that all five media networks had a negative polarity scored based on the average compound score for the 100 tweets analyzed.
+-  Judging by the negative events happening thoughout the world recently, it is no surprise that 4 of the 5 media networks had a negative polarity scored based on the average compound score for the 100 tweets analyzed.
 -  Not counting the tweets that had a neutral polarity score (0), the majority of the tweets analyzed for each media network either had a polarity score higher than 0.25 or lower than -0.25.
 Simply put, media networks' tweets, if not neutral, will either be highly positive or highly negative.